Welcome to Dwarf Fortress!!

 April 19, 2011: Dwarf Fortress gains sentience.

 Welcome to the mountainhomes of the dwarves!
 Starting out with a hardy band of seven pioneers, you will be beset on all sides by the threat of starvation, exposure, rampant idiocy, inexperience, tantrums, monkey attacks, hostile goblins, kleptomaniacal kobolds, accidental drownings, those goddamn hippy elves, being set on fire, upper class nobles that will make lives hell for your peasantry, and the mortal enemies of the dwarves: elephants carp

 Since the last thread started the game has gone from 0.31.03 to 0.31.18.
 A lot has changed during that time, mostly for the better.

 Q: So what's Dwarf Fortress?

-It's a rather bizarre
+It's a rather bizarre little huge

 roguelike/ fantasy world generator / colony management sim hybrid.
 With lots of dead dwarves guaranteed.